 Many reporters were victims as well.
 Around 50 people were reported injured, 13 of these being police officers.
 Many of the reporters in attendance got photographic evidence of the police beating protestors, which would later be used in the hearings.

 On the way out of the park, Jessica witnessed things she would never forget, like grabbing a person and shoving them out of the way of a police horse.
 Everywhere she looked people were getting hurt or beaten.
 Anyone walking on the streets was fair game.
-Friends of hers coming out of restaurants or pubs would get thrown The riot of TSP 1988 into the violence.
+Friends of hers coming out of restaurants or pubs would get thrown into the violence.

 Slowly Jessica and her friend assembled a group, hoping that traveling with more people would protect all of them from the rioting.
 “Now it wasn’t just me and my one friend now it was about twelve of us,” she remembers,“we’re moving through just trying not to get caught and hurt.”
 They made their way towards a different end of the park, far away from the fighting.
 It was 1:12 then, they had made it past curfew in the park.